Adnn/notes_graphics/docs/rtr.md

   * One drawback is their _global support_: each lobe is non-zero for the entire sphere.
     Thus if N lobes are used to represent a function, all N lobes are needed for reconstruction.
 * _Spherical harmonics_ (SH) p398 (more rigorously: _real spherical harmonics_, only the real-part)
-* _Linearly Transformed Cosines_ (LTC) representatin can efficiently approximate BRDFs.
+* _Linearly Transformed Cosines_ (LTC) representation can efficiently approximate BRDFs.
 * _Spherical wavelets_ p402 basis balances locality in space (compact support) and in frequency (smoothness).
 * Spherical piecewise constant basis functions
 * Biclustering approximations